Quenching star formation with quasar outflows launched by trapped IR radiation: The simulations

 In this study, we focus on the effects of radiation pressure on dust as an AGN feedback mechanism and do not consider the effects of photoionisation.
 We accordingly set all ionisation cross-sections to zero.
 We select fixed dust opacities of $\kappa_{\rm UV} \, = \, 1000 \, \rm cm^2 \, g^{-1}$ in the optical/UV and $\kappa_{\rm IR} \, = \, 10 \, \rm cm^2 \, g^{-1}$ in the IR regardless of gas temperature.
 These opacities are in line with a dust-to-gas ratio of $f_{\rm D} \, = \, 0.01$ and a metallicity of $Z \, = \, Z_\odot$.
 These are optimistic assumptions, but allow us to link our results to those based on analytic models \citep[e.g.][]{Thompson:15} and cosmological simulations \citep[e.g.][]{Debuhr:11}, where similar assumptions apply, and can be used to place an upper bound on the efficiency of radiation pressure on dust as an AGN feedback mechanism.
 We also note that, since there is only one source of radiation in our simulations (the bright quasar) and only the central regions of the massive halo are optically thick in the IR, most of the effect we see is confined to the innermost few kpc of the targeted galaxy.

 In one of our simulations (UVIR-4e47-dust), however, we have $\kappa_{\rm UV} \, = \, \kappa_{\rm IR} \, = \, 0 \, \rm cm^2 \, g^{-1}$ for gas with temperature $T \geq 3 \times 10^4 \, \rm K$ in order to mimic a scenario in which dust is destroyed in hot gas.
 As we show in later sections, introducing this temperature cut-off in the dust opacity mainly limits the development of weak outflows in the simulations at late times, after the obscuring layers initially surrounding the quasar have been ejected.
 At early times, however, a powerful outflow still develops in this simulation.
+We explored also including both a temperature cut-off for the dust opacity and a variable AGN light-curve in one simulation (UVIR-4e47-dustduty).

 We finally note that we adopt the `reduced flux approximation' described in the Appendix of \citet{Rosdahl:15b} in order to calculate the direct radiation force of optical/UV photons.
 This approximation, which is exact given that we only consider radiation from one source, prevents the radiative force from being artificially suppressed close to the quasar.